Uniform Asymptotic Inference and the Bootstrap After Model Selection: A negative result in high dimensions

 We note that this is exactly the same selection event as that from the first step of FS, LAR, or lasso paths, when run on the regression version of this problem with orthogonal design $X$.
 It is not hard to check that the TG statistic for conditionally testing $\mu_j=0$, given that \smash{$\hat{M}(Y)=(j,s)$}, is

-As per the spirit of our paper, we can also view this statistic unconditionally; for this it is helpful to define \smash{$W_1 = |\bar{Y}_1|, \ldots W_d = |\bar{Y}_d|$}, and denote by $W_{(1)} \geq \ldots \geq W_{(d)}$ the order statistics.
-Then from \eqref{eq:mm_cond_pivot}, we can see that the unconditional TG statistic for the selected mean being zero is
+As per the spirit of our paper, we can also view this statistic unconditionally; for this it is helpful to define \smash{$W_1 = |\bar{Y}_1|, \ldots,W_d = |\bar{Y}_d|$}, and denote by $W_{(1)} \geq \ldots \geq W_{(d)}$ the order statistics.
+Then from \eqref{eq:mm_cond_pivot}, we can see that the unconditional TG statistic for testing the selected mean being 0 is

-The framework underlying the TG statistic tells us that, if $W_{(1)}$ and $W_{(2)}$ are the largest and second largest absolute values of centered normal random variables (each with variance $2/m$), then $\cT(Y;0)$ is exactly uniform.
-But when $W_{(1)},W_{(2)}$ are large, and come from the order statistics of nonnormal random variates, the statistic $\cT(Y;0)$---which in this case is defined by the extreme tail behavior of the normal distribution---could be nonuniform.
+The framework underlying the TG statistic tells us that if the errors in \eqref{eq:manymeans} are i.i.d.\ $N(0,2)$, then for any fixed model $(j,s)$, the pivot $T(Y;j,s,0)$ is uniformly distributed conditional on \smash{$\hat{M}(Y)=(j,s)$}.
+Further, if $W_{(1)}$ and $W_{(2)}$ are the largest and second largest absolute values of centered normal random variables (each with variance $2/m$), then the unconditional pivot $\cT(Y;0)$ is again uniform.
+But when $W_{(1)},W_{(2)}$ are large, and are defined by the order statistics of nonnormal random variates, the statistic $\cT(Y;0)$---which in this case is defined by the extreme tail behavior of the normal distribution---could be nonuniform.
 The next theorem asserts that such nonuniformity does indeed happen asymptotically if we choose the mixture distribution in \eqref{eq:mixture} appropriately.

 \begin{theorem} Assume the observation model \eqref{eq:manymeans}, where the errors are all drawn i.i.d.\ from \eqref{eq:mixture}.
 Let $d$ and $m$ scale in such a manner that $(\log{d})/m \to \infty$.
 Further, let